Join Us

 UNIVERSITY OF BUCKINGHAM in partnership with THE GARDENS TRUST

 A new MA in Garden History started in October 2023.
-The next opportunity to join the course will be January 2024
+The next opportunity to join the course will be October 2024

-The course will be organised around a series of case study seminars looking at significant sites, which will be led by owners and professionals.
+The course is organised around a series of case study seminars looking at significant sites, which will be led by owners and professionals.
 These will be complemented by background lectures about the period to give a wider context.
 There will also be a number of day visits to other important historic gardens.

 Seminars will be held at the university’s base in central London while the lectures will be online.
 To find out more.